The JS Framework for

 D Debug & Metrics

-The Debug module allows you to monitor your application's performance in real time.
-It records metrics such as response time, RAM usage, CPU consumption, and statistics by route.
-When Debug=true is set in .env, the route is activated.
+The Debug module allows monitoring your application's performance in real-time.
+It records metrics such as response time, RAM usage, CPU consumption, and per-route statistics.
+When Debug=true in .env, the route is enabled.

 Then access the visual panel at: